 Stressed too often?
 Here are a few practical tips to reduce stress and increase happiness.

 When was the last time you were stressed?
 Yesterday was it!
-I know stress is a mood buster.
+Stress is a mood buster.

-It comes so often, so a common man should get used to it but we don’t.
+It comes so often, so a common man or woman should get used to it but we don’t.
 Instead, we fall into the stress trap and belittle ourselves again and again.

-But it doesn’t have to be that way, we can change this phenomenon if we try out a few smart strategies.
+But it doesn’t have to be that way, we can change this phenomenon if we try out a few smart strategies I’ve mentioned in this article.

 16 Less Stressful Ways To Be Less Stressed